The history of the Museum

 From school garden to research centre

-In a prosperous Europe converted to botanical gardens, the Jardin royal des plantes médicinales was created in 1636 at the behest of Louis XIII.
-This was followed by five years of work and sowing before it was opened to the public and became an immediate success.
+In a prosperous Europe converted to botanical gardens, an edict promulgated by King Louis XIII and registered in Parliament on 6 July 1626, authorised the creation of a Medicinal Plant Garden in a suburb of Paris, at the request of Guy de La Brosse.
+Jean Héroard, the King's first physician, was entrusted with its management.
+On 15 May 1635, Louis XIII issued an edict establishing the Royal Garden of Medicinal Plants between the Bièvre River and the Rue du Faubourg Saint-Victor (now Rue Geoffroy Saint-Hilaire), under his protection and not under the authority of the Faculty of Medicine.
+This was followed by five years of work and sowing before it was opened to the public in 1640 and became an immediate success.
 And for good reason!
 Its triptych of courses - botany, chemistry and anatomy - was free, accessible to all and, moreover, taught in French (and not in Latin).
 The Faculty, dominated by the clergy, opposed - without success - the research carried out by the Garden, considered heretical by the Church, such as the study of blood circulation.

 The French Revolution's ideal of scientific popularisation prompted the Constituent Assembly to give the establishment its own legal existence: in 1793, a decree gave birth to the Muséum national d’Histoire naturelle.
 From then on, the new institution was headed by a director and already had concerns that are still relevant today: research, public education and collection management.
 Teaching was divided into twelve professorial chairs.